OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Whale.md

 ------

 - **Horn:** Is worth 1d6 × 1,000gp.
-Rumours say a narwhal’s horn vibrates when evil is near.
+Rumors say a narwhal’s horn vibrates when evil is near.

 ## Sperm Whale

-Gargantuan whales up to 60’ long.
-Dwell in open oceans and hunt deep sea monsters (e.g. giant squids.
+Gargantuan whales are up to 60’ long.
+Dwell in open oceans and hunt deep sea monsters (e.g., giant squids.

 ------